-This week I volunteered at El Perro Abandonado (The Abandoned Dog) here in San Luis Potosi, Mexico.
+This week I volunteered at El Perro Abandonado (The Abandoned Dog), a dog shelter here in San Luis Potosi, Mexico.
 My Couchsurfing hosts recommended it to me before I came and I’m glad they did!

 It was only a 15-minute walk from their house.
 I just showed up and said I’d like to help and be a volunteer.
 They asked me what I wanted to do and gave me a bunch of options in Spanish that I didn’t understand.
 The one word I did understand, limpiar, means to clean.
 So I said I would help clean.
 This discussion was happening with the owner of the shelter, Margarita.
 She said in English “good, we need you.” because from what I understand one of their cleaners quit.

 When she passed me off to the two cleaning employees she told them to speak slowly because “he doesn’t speak Spanish very well.”
 Well, it’s true but I was standing right there!

 I worked with cleaners Tony and Bola and had a good time cleaning all of the dog cages.
 The procedure was simple.
 Let the dog out, empty the dog’s water bowl, spray the floor with water, pour on some cleaning solution, brush the floor with a broom, add some second cleaning solution, brush the floor again, squeegee the excess liquid, mop up the rest of the water, and put the dog back in the cage.
 Pretty easy, but it’s important since the dogs make a mess of their cages daily.